-If you picked up the iPhone 7 Plus, you'll certainly want to keep your investment protected.
-The best thing to safeguard your purchase is keep it wrapped in a case to ensure its metal body stays unscathed and that its screen is safe from shattering.
+If you bought an iPhone 7 Plus, you'll definitely want to keep your investment safe and uncracked.
+The best thing to protect your purchase is keep it wrapped in a case to ensure its metal body stays unscathed and that its screen is safe from shattering.

-An unfortunate number of smartphone owners find out the hard way that all it takes is one bad drop for your iPhone 7's screen to splinter into a cracked mess of sharp glass shards.
-Sure, the phone may still function, but it’s better to just get an iPhone 7 Plus case and avoid those tragedies altogether.
+A regrettable number of smartphone owners find out the hard way that all it takes is one bad drop for your iPhone 7 Plus' screen to splinter into a cracked mess of sharp glass shards.
+Sure, the phone could still function, but it’s better to just get an iPhone 7 Plus case and avoid those tragedies altogether.

 Note: we've ranked these from cheapest to most expensive according to prices at time of writing.